ndarville/workfolio/README.md

 With Workfolio, you can create a

 * hosted RSS feed for your work
-* well-designed overview of all your work, or a featured list
+* well-designed overview of your work

+(Or just a featured list of your work.)

 The site will be available at `github_username.github.io`.